This Australian Gent wanted to update his hair with a splash of colour,

 I have a good friend who does this religiously before she swims, the water from the shower is certainly

-less chlorinated than what is used in pools so I recommend
+less chlorinated than what is used in pools so I recommend you wet your hair completely with the

 shower water before entering the pool or ocean for that matter.